Lucretia/Lucretia/README.md

 ### Current status

 * Update: 15/01/2025
-  - I have moved forked repos to a new "<a href="https://github.com/Lucretia-forks">org</a>" on here, as cna be seen in the lower left corner under "Organizations."
+  - I have moved forked repos to a new "<a href="https://github.com/Lucretia-forks">org</a>" on here, as can be seen in the lower left corner under "Organizations."
   - This includes anything I have contributed to.
 * Update: 23/01/2023